-In the electricity sector there are no obvious limitations on the ownership of both new and existing assets and companies in such business, nor direct restrictions on assets ownership.
+In the electricity sector there are no obvious limitations on the ownership of both new and existing assets and companies in such business, nor direct restrictions on assets ownership save for the general merger and takeover control provisions introduced in Law No. 10/2013, enacted on 20 March 2013 (the Competition Act), the scope of which is the protection of competition in the undertaking of economic activities.
 Preference, however, is given to applicants for oil or natural gas concessions that are Mozambican nationals or are associated with Mozambican nationals if two or more applicants are on equal footing.